Miettine/stories-and-tales/battle-of-minds.md

 Tenzin was displeased but he begrudgingly admitted his defeat.
 Now it was Yangchen's turn to propose a challenge to Tenzin.
 Yangchen challenged Tenzin to a race to the top of Chomolungma (Mount Everest).
 They picked a starting signal when the last ray of the evening sun had disappeared behind the mountains.

-The two waited patiently, side-by side, keeping close eye on the sun.
+The two waited patiently side-by side, keeping close eye on the sun.
 When the sun had disappeared Tenzin set off with superhuman speed.
 He looked behind him and saw Yangchen only sit down, cross her legs and quiet down in meditation.
 Tenzin raged and taunted his opponent

 **Tenzin**\
 You fool!
 With the speed I have gained from the gazelle and my mountain climbing skills of the goat you will never catch me in time.
 Now you have already lost!

 Evening fell as Tenzin raced through the woods and began ascending the mountain in mighty leaps and bounds.

-All of a sudden, Yangchen was flying through the air.
+All of a sudden Yangchen was flying through the air.
 Sitting cross-legged, flying towards the mountain with a speed that surpassed Tenzin's.
-Tenzin picked up his pace, with leaps and strides that turned stones under his feet, but his speed was no match for Yangchen's speed in flight.
+Tenzin picked up his pace with leaps and strides that turned stones under his feet but his speed was no match for Yangchen's speed in flight.
 Yangchen landed at the top of the mountain and sat waiting for Tenzin to run up.

 As Tenzin arrived at the top he was furious.
 Yangchen explained calmly and with confidence.

 **Yangchen**\
 For you the mind is merely a tool that you used to gain your powers.
 I have gained mastery over the power of the mind.
 I have known hunger, thirst and cold for years on end and broken free of the oppressive constraints of the human body.
 With the power of my patience and concentration, I have overcome the body’s tendency of succumbing to gravity.

-As it was getting darker and harder to see, Tenzin challenged Yangchen to a contest in which of them could see the farthest with their eyes.
+As it was getting darker and harder to see Tenzin challenged Yangchen to a contest in which of them could see the farthest with their eyes.
 Tenzin pointed down the slope of a mountain.
 With his eagle-eyes the man claimed he could see a beetle sitting on a rock.
 He demanded the Realized One.

 **Tenzin**\
 Now tell me, oh great and mighty Enlightened One, what color is that beetle's back?